SanneJolijn/Computing-similarity-between-DNA-sequences/README.md

-# ass1_8cc00
-# Interval Similarity Calculation
+# Advanced programming 8CC00 - Assignment 1
+# Computing similarity between DNA sequences

-This program calculates the similarity metric between two sets of interval lists.
+Using advanced programming to elaborate complex DNA data to extract usefull information, this program calculates the similarity metric between two sets of interval lists.
 It determines the degree of overlap between intervals in the two sets and computes a similarity score based on the overlapping intervals.

+We used the technologies we used

+Some of the challenges you faced and features you hope to implement in the future.

 ## Installation

-1. Clone the repository: `git clone https://github.com/yourusername/interval-similarity.git`
+1. Clone the repository: `git clone https://github.com/SanneJolijn/ass1_8cc00.git`
-2. Navigate to the project directory: `cd interval-similarity`
+2. Navigate to the project directory: `cd ass1_8cc00`
-3. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage

-To calculate the similarity between two interval sets, follow these steps:
+To calculate the similarity metric between two sets of interval lists, follow these steps:

-1. Prepare two files, each containing interval lists.
-Each line in the file represents one interval, and each interval is represented as a tuple of two numbers (start, end).
+1. Check your two files.
+Each file should contain lists of intervals.
+Each line in the file represents a list of intervals, and each interval is represented as a list of two numbers [start, end]
-2. Update the `set_1` and `set_2` variables in the `similarity` function call in the `main.py` file to point to the respective interval list files.
+2. Update the `set_1` and `set_2` variables in the `similarity` function call in the `main.py` file to point to the correct interval list files.
 3. Run the program: `python main.py`
 4. The program will calculate the similarity metric and store it in the specified output file.